-Four species of Lepidoptera were collected, the endemic blue butterfly and three large moths, including two endemic species in the genus Agrotis, and the non-indigenous Pseudalecia unipuncta
+Five species of Lepidoptera were collected.
+Four large moths, including three endemic species in the genus Agrotis, and the non-indigenous Pseudalecia unipuncta (Meyrick) were captured in light traps.

-(Meyrick).
 Caterpillars of the genus Agrotis were abundant in pitfall traps.
 Caterpillars of the Haleakalā flightless moth were infrequently captured in pitfall traps.